 LAMP also authorized the creation of a new application option and funding reservation to support just food safety practice upgrades and for food safety certification, though that option is not yet available as it requires a rulemaking.
-However, food safety training, certifications, and supplies that are part of projects and are eligible under current VAPG regulations may continue to be included in a proposal.
+However, food safety training, certifications, and supplies are eligible expenses as long as they are a part of a larger project, and may be included in a proposal.